-A student may add a class to their schedule in Self-Service or by visiting any registration center (K. Ray Bailey Student Services Center, Madison Site Office or the A-B Tech South Site).
+A student may add a class to their schedule in Self-Service or by visiting any Info Desk (K. Ray Bailey Student Services Center or A-B Tech Madison Office).
 For classes 14 weeks or longer, students may add the class up to 48 hours after the start of the first class meeting.
-For fully online classes that are 14 weeks or longer, students may add the class up to 48 hours after the class's start date.
+For fully online classes that are 14 weeks or longer, students may add the class up to 48 hours after the start of the class up to 48 hours after the class's start date.
 For classes shorter than 14 weeks, students may add the class until the class meets for the first time.
+For fully online classes that are shorter than 14 weeks, students may add the class until the class meets for the first time.
 For fully online classes that are shorter than 14 weeks, students may add the class through the end of the start date for the class.